eduardokota/eduardokota.github.io/README.md

 I'm coding a simple responsive static website enjoying lot of css3 new features (as flexbox).
 * more minimalist than Bootstrap (as Pure, Skeleton CSS frameworks).
 * more brief than popular JS (jquery, angular, ajax).
+* processing Jade and Stylus with Prepros.
-* using Jade, Stylus, Sublime Text 3, Emmet and Prepros on Windows OS.
+* editing Sublime Text 3 with Emmet on Windows OS.

 Will be not compatible with IE9, assuming that in near future most Windows users will shift to Windows 10 (Edge, Chrome or Firefox browsers).